Lake Zurich

 Lake Zurich (Zürichsee) starts in the city centre and stretches south between gentle green hills.
 It’s a favorite retreat for locals and visitors alike, with manicured lakeside parks, cafés, bike paths, and scenic swimming spots.
 Whether you take a leisurely walk along the promenade, hop on a boat cruise, or simply relax by the water, the lake offers a holiday-like escape right in the middle of urban Zurich.

-From BSL airport (EuroAirport Basel – Mulhouse – Freiburg) by taxi/transfer ~120 min.
+- From BSL airport (EuroAirport Basel – Mulhouse – Freiburg) by car1 h 29 min.

 What is this place